michaellennox/checkout_system/README.md

 lavender_heart_discount = ItemDiscount.new(item_code: "001", min_items: 2, discount: 75)

 # You can then store these in an array to be injected into the system,
-# Please note the order you arrange items in that array,
+# These should be ordered in the order you want them to be applied
-# The discounts run sequentially from start to end,
-# So if you need to apply one discount before another make sure it is earlier

 pricing_rules = [lavender_heart_discount, ten_percent_discount]

-# To initialize the system pass pricing_rules and products as arguments
+# To initialize the system initialize the Checkout with the pricing_rules and your products
-# pricing_rules is a standard argument, products is a keyword argument

 checkout = Checkout.new(pricing_rules, products: products)

-# You can then use your checkout to calculate the price of a basket
 # The checkout has two methods,
 # #scan => this takes the key code of the item as a string and adds it to your basket
 # #total => this returns the cost of the current basket as a string in pounds